 To start, in terms of health, a traveler's circadian rhythm gets disrupted with travel.
 This refers to your physical, mental, and behavioral cycle each day, such as when you wake up at a regular time in the morning or experience a dip in energy in the early afternoon.
 Your mood, ability to concentrate, and judgment are all negatively impacted from travel.

 Anyone who has experienced jet lag comprehends just what it feels like to be several hours off a regular schedule.
 However, the immune system is also compromised, and this can mean a greater likelihood for colds and flu.
 Even worse, the risk of a heart attack and stroke also increase with frequent travel.
 And lastly, the business traveler also receives increased exposure to radiation; monthly flights from New York to London put a person above the maximum annual dosage.

 There are other negatives too, one of which is the effects on family.
 Missed birthdays and other important events like milestones can become a regular occurrence, and which lead to the loss of the traveler's familial role.
 All in all, there are a lot of perils related to business travel.

 Warm Up: Do you agree or disagree?
 Why?

 - Business travel is completely unnecessary these days.

 - My job requires a lot of travel.

 - Business travel has no effect on your health.

 Fragments: Remember how the fragments were used, and complete the sentence from today's article.

-	- If someone flew from New York to London every month, they would...
+- Monthly flights from New York to London put a person...

 post-Comprehension: Talk about the following questions in pairs/groups.
 Remember to support your answers!